viamrobotics/docs/docs/services/vision/detection.md

    {{% alert title="Tip" color="tip" %}}

-   Pass the name of the first camera you configured, _not_ the name of the transform camera, to the Vision Service methods.
+   Pass the name of the camera you configured in step 1.
+   Do not pass a transform camera that already already has the "detections" or "classifications" transform applied to it.

    {{% /alert %}}